 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and US CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

 Seychelles is an industrialized nation in the top 25% of the world's economies.
-Located in the Indian Ocean northeast of Madagascar), the climate is classified as humid equatorial (long dry season).
+Located in the Indian Ocean (northeast of Madagascar), the climate is classified as humid equatorial (long dry season).

 See also: Library article for Yellow Fever